Welcome to sticktohealth.com! A place where ignited minds come to get healthy, wealthy, and wise!

-Even if we keep measuring, they can not recover their sleep.
+Even if we keep measuring, they can’t recover their sleep.

-Getting back to the example of the bank, you cannot accumulate the sleep in the form of debt of lost 8 hours of sleep and then cover it up by sleeping longer the next night.
+Back to the example of the bank, you cannot accumulate sleep in the form of debt of lost 8 hours of sleep and then cover it up by sleeping longer the next night.

-Many of us do this society by short sleeping during the week and long sleep hours on weekends.
+Many of us do this by short sleep during the week and long hours on weekends.
 This is what we call Social Jetlag.

 During one study, it was shocking to know that a person who sleeps for around 5 or 6 hours a night has got 65% higher likelihood of dying anytime.
 Increase in 65% of mortality rate.